igarash1/docker-wine-kindle/README.md

 # Kindle on Linux, without messing up your environment!

+NOTICE:
-NOTICE: This image was developed for Japanese users.
+- This image was developed for Japanese users.
-NOTICE: doesn't support for data persistence ([issue#2](https://github.com/igarash1/docker-wine-kindle/issues/2)).
+- Currently, doesn't support for data persistence ([issue#2](https://github.com/igarash1/docker-wine-kindle/issues/2)) since just adding `wine` foloder to VOLUME didn't work for me.
 Welcome your contributions.

 ## Installation